aliraees1993/expressjs/nasa-example-project/README.md

 -   Pagination
 -   SpaceX API

-# Nasa Frontend, built using ReactJS
+# Nasa Client, built using ReactJS

--   Frontend for connecting to the APIs and displaying the response
+-   Client for fetching the APIs and displaying the response